 You know, look at what the president tweeted this week.

-That's you know, all of this is now we are now seeing what we didn't see in 2018, which I told you they were purposefully hiding.
+You know, all of this is now, we are now seeing what we didn't see in 2018, which I told you they were purposely hiding, their real agenda.

 Endless investigations, impeachment, but don't say the words.